ymonika/HackerRank/README.md

 ###### -BatchPaginationExample.java :
 Divide given list into some fix no. of sublist

-If you find this programs useful then please give a star.
+If you find this programs helpful then please hit star button.